safakgur/snowflakes/README.md

 #### Custom Components

-The library already offers the standard timestamp, instance ID, and sequence number components, but it also allows you to create your own components by subclassing `SnowflakeComponent`.
+The library already offers the usual timestamp, instance ID, and sequence number components, but it also allows you to create your own components by subclassing `SnowflakeComponent`.

 Below is an example custom component that provides random bits.